José Martínez Ruiz

+Biography

+José Martínez Ruiz was born in the village of Monòver, Spain in the province of Alicante on 8 June 1873.

-The outbreak of the Republic saw him re-adopt his old progressive political ideals.
-He abandoned ABC to write for the republican newspapers El Sol, La Libertad and Ahora).
+The outbreak of the Second Spanish Republic saw him re-adopt his old progressive political ideals.
+He abandoned the conservative ABC newspaper to write for the republican newspapers El Sol, La Libertad and Ahora.
 He edited Revista de Occidente, founded by José Ortega y Gasset, a journal promoting European philosophy, from 1923 to 1936.
-At the outset of the Spanish Civil War, in 1936, Azorín fled to Paris, where he continued his literary career writing for the Argentine newspaper La Nación.
-A book reflecting on this period of exile, Españoles en París, was published in 1939.

-When he returned to Spain on 23 August 1939, he found himself in "inner exile", along with other intellectuals who had not overtly supported the Franco regime during the conflict.
+When he returned to Spain after the Spanish Civil War, he found himself in "inner exile", along with other intellectuals who had not overtly supported the Franco regime during the conflict.
 He was at first denied a press identification card (tarjeta de periodista), but was supported by Ramón Serrano Suñer, at that time Franco's Interior Minister and president of the Falange.
 Accepting Franco’s regime was the price he had to pay in order to be admitted back, and he aligned with the dictatorship in a noted article in the right-wing journal Vértice.
-He contributed again to ABC from 1941 to 1962.
-He published numerous new works which were redolent of his earlier literary successes, including Pensando en España and Sintiendo España.

-Later life

 In his old age, Azorín became a film enthusiast, writing numerous articles, some of which are reprinted in El cine y el momento, and claiming that "Cinema is the greatest form of art".
-He died in Madrid, Spain on March 2, 1967, at the age of 93.
+He died in Madrid, Spain on 2 March 1967, at the age of 93.

-The political evolution that transformed Ruiz, a committed journalist as well as a revolutionary anarchist, into Azorín, a conservative member of parliament, as well as a sceptic and indulgent writer intimidated by Franco's regime, is key to understanding the division of his critics.
-Two different images of him were sustained, successive and irreconcilable personalities that cannot be studied at the same time without understanding the contradictions.